Fire and rescue services

 Dual nationals must enter and exit Brazil using their Brazilian passport.

-If you're a dual national male over 18, you'll have to do military service if you stay in Brazil for 12 months.
+If you're a dual national male over 18, you may have to do military service in Brazil.
+Contact a Brazilian embassy or consulate for advice.

 More information:

-Same-sex relationships are legal, but aren't always accepted.
+Same-sex relationships are legal but aren't always accepted.
 Avoid public displays of affection.

 More information: